Play (Peter Gabriel video)

 Play: The Videos is a compilation DVD of music videos by Peter Gabriel, released in 2004.
 The DVD contains remastered audio tracks of songs in DTS 5.1 (DTS 96 kHz/24-bit) and Dolby Digital 5.1 Surround Sound.
 The new surround sound mixes were created by Daniel Lanois and Richard Chappell.
+Gabriel said that he was surprised that Lanois contributed to the project, saying that it was the equivalent of "revisiting old ground and someone else's work".